 We are excited about our new website and Blog!
 Follow our Blog for tips, store updates, new arrival updates and so much more.
 Have specific questions about plant care?
 Message us through our Facebook page with your question and we will us it in a future newsletter, Blog update or Facebook update.
 Thanks for checking us out.
 Hope you enjoy!

-Glazed Pottery is 50% off this weekend!!
+Glazed Pottery is 33% off

 “Like Us” to get Facebook updates about sales, new inventory, and more!